nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 Duration: 5 minutes

-To avoid unexpected charges, it is recommended you clean up all of your lab resources when you complete the lab.
+To avoid unexpected charges, it is recommended that you clean up all of your lab resources when you complete the lab.

 ### Task 1: Clean up lab resources